-We enable our employees to develop professionally in an international, dynamic environment.
+We offer our employees the opportunity to develop professionally in a dynamic international environment.
 We support them with individual training measures as well as with development paths and support lifelong learning while working.

-In addition to the Group-wide mandatory training courses on the codes of conduct in the business units, there are also mandatory training courses on quality management, environmental management and occupational health and safety.
+In addition to Group-wide mandatory training courses on the respective Codes of Conduct, there are mandatory training courses on quality management, environmental management, and occupational health and safety in the business segments.

 Attracting and retaining outstanding talent is crucial to our success.
-That's why our HR development measures are rounded off by area-specific talent management and individual training opportunities for employees and managers.
+That's why our HR development measures are rounded off by segment-specific talent management and individual further training offerings for employees and managers .